What is a Business? An In-Depth Exploration

 A. Resources

-- Financial Resources: Capital or funds used to start and operate the business.
+• Financial Resources: Capital or funds used to start and operate the business.
+The OECD reports that access to financing remains one of the top three challenges for SMEs globally.

-- Physical Resources: Assets such as buildings, equipment, and inventory.
+• Physical Resources: Assets such as buildings, machinery, and technology infrastructure that support production and operations.

 B. Value Creation